 Second, doctors will help patients adopt lifestyle changes that can prevent their individual OA symptoms.
 Incorporating low-impact exercise and getting more rest can often extend the life of knees and joints without resorting to more invasive treatments.

-Alternative Treatments for OA
+Lifestyle and Alternative Treatments for OA

 Having osteoarthritis does not mean you’ve reached the end of your physically active years.
 Instead, you will simply have to adjust the things you currently do to make them easier on your joints and bones.
 These adjustments not only improve function, but can also boost your quality of life.